Brachypeza archytas

-Brachypeza archytas, commonly known as the sage orchid, is an epiphytic orchid that is endemic to Christmas Island, an Australian territory in the north-eastern Indian Ocean.
+Brachypeza archytas, commonly known as sage orchid, is an epiphytic orchid that is endemic to Christmas Island, an Australian territory in the north-eastern Indian Ocean.
 It has many cord-like roots, four or five leaves arranged like a fan and a large number of small, crowded, short-lived, white flowers.

 Description

 Brachypeza archytas has short stems which are obscured by aerial roots.
 It has four or five strap-like leaves 100-220 mm long, 16-25 mm wide and arranged like the blades of a fan.
 A large number of crowded, short-lived, white flowers 8-10 mm long and 6-8 mm wide are arranged on an arching flowering stem 150-350 mm long.
 The dorsal sepal is about 8 mm long and 2.5 mm wide, the lateral sepals about 6 mm long and 4 mm wide.
 The petals are shorter and narrower than the sepals and the labellum is about 3 mm long and 5 mm wide with three lobes.
 The side lobes are round with purple markings.
 Flowering occurs from October to April but the flowers only last for one or two days and the buds often fall off without opening.